The Shadow: Background

 In the print adventures, The Shadow is Kent Allard, although his real name is not revealed until The Shadow Unmasks (1937).
 Early stories explain he was once a famed aviator who fought for the French during World War I, known by the alias the "Black Eagle" according to one character in The Shadow's Shadow (1933).
 Later stories revised this alias as the "Dark Eagle", beginning with The Shadow Unmasks.
 After the war's conclusion, Allard finds a new challenge in waging war on criminals.
 Allard falsifies his death by crash landing his plane in Guatemala, encountering the indigenous "Xinca tribe" as a result, who see him as a supernatural being and provide him with two loyal aides.
 Allard returns to the United States and takes residence in New York City, adopting numerous identities to acquire valuable information and conceal his true nature, and recruiting a variety of agents to aid his war on crime, only a few of whom are aware of his other identities.

-As the vigilante called The Shadow, Allard hunts down and often violently confronts criminals, armed with Colt .45 pistols and sometimes using magician tricks to convince his prey that he's supernatural.
+As the vigilante called The Shadow, Allard hunts down and often violently confronts criminals, armed with M1911 pistols and sometimes using magician tricks to convince his prey that he is supernatural.
 One such trick is “The Devil's Whisper”, a chemical compound on the thumb and forefinger, causing a flash of bright flame and sharp explosion when he snaps his fingers.
 The Shadow is also known for wearing a girasol ring with a purple stone (sometimes depicted as a red stone in cover artwork), given to Allard by the Czar of Russia (The Romanoff Jewels, 1932) during World War I. The ring is later said to be one of two rings made with gemstones taken from the eyes of an idol made by the Xinca tribe (The Shadow Unmasks, 1937).

 The Shadow's best known alter ego is Lamont Cranston, a "wealthy young man-about-town".
 In the pulps, Cranston is a separate character, a rich playboy who travels the world while The Shadow uses his identity and resources in New York (The Shadow Laughs, 1931).
 The Shadow's disguise as Cranston works well because the two men resemble each other (Dictator of Crime, 1941).
 In their first meeting, The Shadow threatens Cranston, saying that unless the playboy agrees to allow the aviator to use his identity when he is abroad, then Allard will simply take over the man's identity entirely, having already made arrangements to begin the process, including switching signatures on various documents.
 Although alarmed at first, the real Lamont Cranston agrees, deciding that sharing his resources and identity is better than losing both entirely.
 The two men sometimes meet afterward in order to impersonate each other (Crime over Miami, 1940).
 As Cranston, The Shadow often attends the Cobalt Club, an exclusive restaurant and lounge catering to the wealthy, and associates with New York City Police Commissioner Ralph Weston.